WaterLily-jl/WaterLily.jl/README.md

     return Simulation((L, L, L), (0, 0, 0), L; U, uλ, ν, T, mem)
 end
 ```
 This example also demonstrates the floating point type (`T=Float64`) and array memory type (`mem=Array`) options.
-For example, to run on an NVidia GPU we only need to import the [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) library and initialize the `Simulation` memory on that device.
+For example, to run on an NVIDIA GPU we only need to import the [CUDA.jl](https://github.com/JuliaGPU/CUDA.jl) library and initialize the `Simulation` memory on that device.
 ```julia
 import CUDA
 @assert CUDA.functional()
 vortex = TGV(T=Float32,mem=CUDA.CuArray)
 sim_step!(vortex,t_end=1)
 ```
+For an AMD GPU, use `import AMDGPU` and `mem=AMDGPU.ROCArray`.
+Note that Julia 1.9 is required for AMD GPUs.

 ### Moving bodies
 ![Flapping line segment flow](examples/hover.gif)

 You can simulate moving bodies in Waterlily by passing a coordinate `map` to `AutoBody` in addition to the `sdf`.
 ```julia
 using StaticArrays
 function hover(L=2^5;Re=250,U=1,amp=π/4,ϵ=0.5,thk=2ϵ+√2)